ArdentHQ/nova-image-gallery-field/README.md

                 ])
                 ->help('Min size 150 x 150.
 Max filesize 5MB.')
                 // Optional: add this method if you want to show the first image
-                // on the gallery on the index page ->showOnIndex(),
+                // of the gallery on the index page ->showOnIndex(),
                 // ...
         ];